bitcoin-s/bitcoin-s/docs/key-manager/server-key-manager.md

 - nested-segwit
 - segwit

-If you fail to set this setting, your wallet will be looking for the wrong script types and not correctly find your funds on the blockchain as documented in [this issue](https://github.com/bitcoin-s/bitcoin-s/issues/2527).
+If you fail to set this setting, your wallet could be looking for the wrong script types and not correctly find your funds on the blockchain as documented in [this issue](https://github.com/bitcoin-s/bitcoin-s/issues/2527).

 When restoring from a backup you should not replace an existing seed file as this can result in a loss of funds.